Surface to Seafloor: A Generative AI Framework for Decoding the Ocean Interior State: Results

 We first focus on Figure \ref{fig:predict_coarse_grain_V}.
 In the first column, we show the sea surface height at a 200 kilometer resolution in latitude ($32 \times 32$ number of points) in the top, with a 800 kilometer resolution ($8 \times 8$ points) in the second row and coarse grain by a factor of two in each subsequent row to 1,600 kilometers and 3,200 kilometer resolutions in latitude, respectively.
 Although the network predicts all the velocity components and buoyancy at each vertical level, we restrict the visualization to the zonal velocity at a $400$ meter depth.
 The outputs can be directly compared to the first row of Figure \ref{fig:predict_states}.
 The generative model produces 100 samples for each coarse-graining level.
 The second column shows the ensemble average zonal velocity, and columns three through five show randomly selected samples.
 We see by inspection that the ensemble average departs progressively the samples as we proceed downwards through the rows and that the samples become increasingly diverse.
 In addition, we show the point-wise standard deviation of the 100-member ensembles in the last column to quantify the diversity of the generated samples.

 These observations suggest that an SSH coarse-grained beyond $\mathcal{O}(1,000)$ kilometers is no longer informative since the generated samples become so diverse as to reproduce statistics of the data distribution, a ``worst case'' scenario for the generative method.
 As we coarse-grain the free surface (lose information), the inference task moves from something informative (similar to Equation \ref{informative}) towards the uninformative (similar to Equation \ref{useless}) marginal distribution of the training data.
+Taken together we see that the generative model can quantify the ``non-existance'' of a unique purely deterministic method for predicting subsurface states; the problem becomes inherently ill-posed from a deterministic perspective (i.e. trying to predict a single unique subsurface state is not possible, because the given information is insufficient to constrain potential subsurface states).
+For a deterministic method to succeed it must be supplemented with either additional information, some regularization or a criteria to select from the multitude of possible subsurface configurations, (e.g. choosing the most probable subsurface state, an ensemble mean subsurface state, or some other selection criteria).

 We compare the sampled distribution using the most uninformative (i.e. fully coarse-grained over the entire domain) SSH as the conditional information to the marginal distribution of the data over the training period in Figure \ref{fig:marginal}.
 This corresponds to the maximally uninformative case and the goal is to show that uninformative data reduces to the drawing samples similar to the training data.
 To do so we compare the ensemble statistics of the generative model to the temporal statistics of the training data.
 For brevity we use a fixed depth.
 The rows correspond to the different fields $U, V, W, T$ at a 400 meter depth.
 The OcS mean/std is a temporal mean/std over the training data set and the AI mean/std is generated from a 100 member ensemble using only the domain average free-surface height as input, i.e. we remove spatial structure from the input field.
 We see that there are still wave-like oscillations present in the AI predictions which we attribute to insufficient averaging from the limited generated samples since using less ensemble members exacerbated the oscillations, but overall there seems to be good agreement between the two calculations.